Metro seeks near 10% budget raise, eyes pre-pandemic staff levels

 Homicide and sex crimes was the most expensive investigative section, double that of narcotics and major violators, which was the second most expensive.

-Las Vegas Review-Journal records show in 2021, Clark County had the highest numbers of homicides since 2017, when a mass shooting left 60 dead.
+Las Vegas Review-Journal records show in 2021, Clark County had the highest number of homicides since 2017, when a mass shooting left 60 dead.

 Lombardo said Tuesday that the fiscal budget was still in negotiations.